Associates and their contacts

 Dr Kasia Banas - School of Philosophy, Psychology and Language Sciences

-Kasia's project is 'Groups for Education in Edinburgh.'
+Kasia's project was 'Groups for Education in Edinburgh.'

 Email: kasia.banas@ed.ac.uk